 - By discussing participation in ETV with individual vendors at conferences and trade shows.

-When the full list of verification factors has been identified, a verification protocol is usually developed by the verification center.
-The protocol is either based on existing test procedures or is newly developed.
+When the full list of verification factors were identified, a verification protocol was usually developed by the verification center.
+The protocol was either based on existing test procedures or was newly developed.
 Stakeholders and panels of technical experts review the protocol to determine whether the data to be collected in the verification test would definitively address the verification factors when published in the final verification report.
-In some cases, the protocol is developed prior to testing.
-In other cases, a generic protocol is developed after the verification is complete and reflects lessons learned during the testing experience.
+In some cases, the protocol was developed prior to testing.
+In other cases, a generic protocol was developed after the verification is complete and reflects lessons learned during the testing experience.

 Once vendors and their products are identified for a particular test event, a test/quality assurance plan is developed by the verification organization and agreed to by EPA and the vendors.
-Sometimes, a generic verification protocol is developed prior to testing.
-The test/quality assurance plan is based on the protocol.
-Other times, the test/quality assurance plan is developed first, prior to testing, and a generic verification protocol is developed after verification is complete.
+Sometimes, a generic verification protocol was developed prior to testing.
+The test/quality assurance plan was based on the protocol.
+Other times, the test/quality assurance plan was developed first, prior to testing, and a generic verification protocol was developed after verification is complete.

-If a technology is tested in the field, the test site is generally identified when the test/quality assurance plan is developed so that the plan can be tailored to a particular test location.
+If a technology was tested in the field, the test site was generally identified when the test/quality assurance plan was developed so that the plan could be tailored to a particular test location.

-Verification testing can be conducted for one product or for a group of similar products at the same time.
-To conserve resources, ETV has often evaluated technologies within a given category in groups when there were multiple vendors.
+Verification testing was conducted for one product or for a group of similar products at the same time.
+To conserve resources, ETV often evaluated technologies within a given category in groups when there were multiple vendors.

-According to the schedule specified in the test/quality assurance plan, and agreed to by all parties, the verification center and vendors finalize the arrangements for testing.
-With assistance from the participating vendors, the verification organization tests the equipment using the procedures outlined in the test/quality assurance plan.
+According to the schedule specified in the test/quality assurance plan, and agreed to by all parties, the verification center and vendors finalized the arrangements for testing.
+With assistance from the participating vendors, the verification organization tested the equipment using the procedures outlined in the test/quality assurance plan.
 Audits of the test event are conducted by EPA and the verification organizations.
-Rigorous quality assurance evaluations of the resulting test data are performed in accordance with the plan, the center-specific quality management plan and the ETV Quality Management Plan (PDF) (84 pp, 744 KB).
+Rigorous quality assurance evaluations of the resulting test data were performed in accordance with the plan, the center-specific quality management plan and the ETV Quality Management Plan (PDF) (84 pp, 744 KB).

-When testing and data analysis are completed, a draft verification report and a summary statement (2 to 7 pages) are developed by the verification center for each product tested.
-The report and statement are reviewed by EPA, the participating vendors and peer reviewers; and EPA management approves the final report and statement.
-EPA management and the verification center sign the verification statement.
-The final report and statement are published on the ETV Web site.
+When testing and data analysis are completed, a draft verification report and a summary statement (2 to 7 pages) was developed by the verification center for each product tested.
+The report and statement was reviewed by EPA, the participating vendors and peer reviewers; and EPA management approved the final report and statement.
+EPA management and the verification center signed the verification statement.
+The final report and statement was published on the ETV Web site.

-The technology vendor is solely responsible for outreach activities related to the performance verification of their product.
-However, companies and products that have been verified by ETV are posted on the ETV Web site and have been included in other ETV outreach materials.
-EPA and ETV verification centers have conducted on-going outreach to inform audiences about the activities of the program and the availability of performance verification information to aid in decision making.
+The technology vendor was solely responsible for outreach activities related to the performance verification of their product.
+However, companies and products that were verified by ETV were posted on the ETV Web site and were included in other ETV outreach materials.
+EPA and ETV verification centers conducted on-going outreach to inform audiences about the activities of the program and the availability of performance verification information to aid in decision making.